 “If there is some reason for supposing that reality is, quite generally, very consistent — say some sort of transcendental argument — then inconsistency is clearly a negative criterion.
 If not, then perhaps not.”

-As it is, how can the world be either inconsistent or consistent?
+As it is, how can the world (or Nature) be either inconsistent or consistent?

 Spinoza vs. Anthropocentrism or Anthropomorphism